 - 2 Tbsp. boiling hot regular water

-- 6 oz. of hot Thick-It AquaCare H2O thickened water
+- 6 oz.
+Thick-It AquaCare H2O thickened water heated

 Instructions: Steep the teabag with the regular boiling water in a teacup, creating a highly concentrated tea.
 Pour the hot thickened water into the concentrated tea, stir thoroughly, check for consistency and serve.
 Stir in powdered sweetener as desired.

 Iced tea variation: Chill the thickened tea in the refrigerator and serve over a glass of thickened ice cubes.

 - 1 packet of water flavoring powder or desired amount of liquid water enhancer

 - 8 oz.
 Thick-It AquaCare H2O thickened water

 Instructions: Pour the thickened water into an 8 oz. drinking glass.
 Slowly add the flavoring to the thickened water, stirring briskly until the mixture has fully dissolved.
 Serve over thickened ice cubes.